Seal of Dane County County of Dane

 • All business and tax-exempt renewable energy projects can get an additional credit for meeting the domestic content requirements;

-• Elective Pay projects over 1 MW(ac) face a penalty if they do not meet domestic content requirements; and
+• Elective Pay projects over 1 MW(ac) face a penalty if they do not meet domestic content requirements starting in 2024;

 • Commercial energy efficiency projects receive a 5x larger tax deduction if prevailing wage and apprenticeship requirements are met.